Spousal Support

 How Long Do You Have to Be Married to Get Spousal Support?

-In Colorado, you generally need to have been married for at 3 years to be eligible for alimony.
+In Colorado, you generally need to have been married for at least 3 years to be eligible for guideline alimony.
 This is because Colorado’s spousal maintenance guidelines only outline spousal support for marriages lasting between 3 and 20 years.
 If you had a short-term marriage, then be sure to ask a Denver spousal support lawyer if you may still be able to get alimony.

 Duration of Support